Katterrina/fimuni_thesis/README.md

 # FI thesis: Exploration of network dynamics approaches to description of brain response to stimulation

-This repository contains all the codes and data (or description how to dowload them) for thesis *Exploration of network dynamics approaches to description of brain response to stimulation*.
+This repository contains all the codes and figures for the thesis *Exploration of network dynamics approaches to description of brain response to stimulation*.

 ## Thesis abstract

+This thesis explores methodologies rooted in complex network analysis to study both empirical and simulated EEG recordings of brain responses to transcranial magnetic stimulation (TMS).
+The work is based on recent results showing that network communication models capture some of the relationship between structural connectivity and stimulus response for intracranial data.

+The thesis first replicates the previous results.
+Following this, the approach utilizing network communication models is applied to the empirical and simulated TMS-EEG data, comparing the results with each other and with the results obtained for intracranial data.
+In the end, we perform a robustness analysis regarding the variations in structural connectivity datasets and the methods of group-averaging structural connectivity data.

 ## Installation